 And now Venice had an impressively powerful neighbor, one who wasn’t as easy to tie bonds with as the Byzantine Empire had been.
 By the mid 15th century, the Ottomans held Greek and Turkey.
 That was land along the former Venetian trading routes, and it made the eastern Mediterranean much more hostile.
 By the beginning of the 16th century, through expansive foreign politics and many military victories, the Turks had taken all of the eastern shores.
 Venice was now more or less completely cut off from the prosperous Silk road.

 In 1498 Vasco da Gama reached India.

-The loss of the eastern shores and losing the access to the oriental trade routes came contemporary with the Portuguese discovering the sea-route to India.
+The loss of the eastern shores and losing access to the oriental trade routes came contemporary with the Portuguese discovering the sea route to India.
 Going by sea was dangerous and costly.
 But instead of loading the spices and the silk on Camels and walk, you could now fill a ship with tons of the goodies and let the wind bring it back.
 And you bought directly from the source instead of having to split the earnings between all the various transporters and tax- and customs- authorities.

 It also meant that anybody could participate.
 Before that, Venice had monopolized the trade and they were the only ones who had the knowledge and the connections to find the right men, the right merchandise at the right time and price.
 Now, all that was free for the taking.
 And new trading companies started to pop up all over Europe.

 These facts made the economy of the republic more vulnerable.
 It wasn’t as easy to earn gold as it had been.
-Remember that in the history of Venice, money and wealth was the foundation on which she stood.
+Remember that in the history of Venice, money and wealth were the foundation on which she stood.